nulldxx/docker-snap/README.md

 docker-compose up -d
 ```

-### No images showing up?
+### No files showing up?
-- Check that your images are in the correct directory
+- Check that your media files are in the correct directory
-- Ensure image files have supported extensions (PNG, JPEG, GIF, BMP, WebP)
+- Ensure files have supported extensions (images: PNG, JPEG, GIF, BMP, WebP; videos: MP4, WebM, AVI, MOV, MKV, etc.)
-- Verify volume mounting is correct: the left side should be your local images folder
+- Verify volume mounting is correct: the left side should be your local media folder
-- Check permissions: make sure Docker can read your images directory
+- Check permissions: make sure Docker can read your media directory

 ### Application not starting?
 - Check if port 5000 is available: `docker ps` or `netstat -an | grep 5000`